Apfelmus1337/hv23-writeup/18/README.md

 # [HV23.18] Evil USB

+## Introduction

+Difficulty: Hard<br>
+Author: coderion

+An engineer at SantaSecCorp has found a suspicious device stuck in the USB port of his computer.
+It doesn't seem to work anymore, but we managed to dump the firmware for you.
+Please help us find out what the device did to their computer.

+## Solution

 After initially running `strings` on the provided firmware, I noticed some interesting strings, so I knew I had to search for `base64`-encoded data, which I did not seem to find.

 ```